 Ladle this sunshiny soup into bowls and top with roasted and salted pepitas.

 I made this over the weekend while Pat was up north hunting and it was just us girls.
 Haileigh my typically non-picky eater was not interested in try it.
 Something about being traumatized when she was little when I made her eat squash.
 Whatever.
 So I bribed her with a dollar to try a taste of this soup and guess what?!
 She loved it.

-I love this squash soup!
-Slightly sweet, deliciously spiced and soul warming.
+Like I knew she would.
+Because it’s slightly sweet, deliciously spiced and soul warming.
 I am at a loss for words.
 To know that I can make a close copy-cat recipe version of Panera’s squash soup, makes me so, so happy!
 And I think you’ll be happy too.